-You may even be considering business car leasing yourself.
-However, you have bad credit.
-Can you still get a business car lease?
+It may be that you’re considering a business car lease for yourself or your business but you know that you have bad credit.
+So, can you still get a business car lease?

-When you lease a car, regardless of whether you are personal leasing or business leasing, you will have to go through a credit check.
+When you lease a car, regardless of whether it’s business or personal leasing, you will always have to go through a credit check.

 Can I get a business car lease with bad credit?

-Don’t be disheartened, you can still get a business lease if you have bad credit, but it will be slightly more difficult.
+If you have bad credit, don’t be disheartened.
+You can still get a business lease, but the process will be slightly more difficult.

-When you apply for a business lease, you will be asked to provide your latest set of financial accounts, hopefully these will show a positive net worth.
-The finance house may also ask you to provide your latest bank statements.
-You will also provide a proof of address and ID for the main Company Directors, Sole Trader or Partners.
-If it is your name on the proposal form you will also be subject to a credit check as well as your business.
+When you apply for a business lease, you will be asked to provide the latest set of your financial accounts.
+Hopefully, these will show positive net worth.
+The Finance House may also ask you to provide your latest bank statements.
+Along with these documents you will be asked to provide proof of address and ID of the main Company Directors, Sole Trader or Partners.
+If your name is on the proposal form you will also be subject to a credit check.

-If you or your business have a bad credit score, then we recommend telling your vehicle broker as soon as possible into the process.
-If they are reputable, they will be able to discuss your options with you and work with a finance house that is suitable to propose you to.
+If you or your business has a bad credit score, then we recommend telling your vehicle broker as early as you can into the process.
+If the broker is a reputable one, they will be able to discuss your options with you and find a Finance House that is more suitable to your situation.

 Can I get a business car lease if I have bad credit?

-It depends on the Finance House – potentially if the business is strong and has good financials, then the finance house may not need to search the Directors which means that it will not matter if you personally have bad credit.
+It depends on the Finance House.
+If the business is strong and has good financials then the Finance House may not need to search the Directors.
+This means that it won’t matter if you, personally, have bad credit.

-However, this does not apply to all finance houses, and only a couple that we know of.
-But, it shouldn’t be too much of a problem.
+However, we do need to point out that this does not apply to all Finance Houses (in fact, only a couple that we know of).

 Can I get a business car lease if my business has a bad credit score?